manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	If you create a new clone using GitHub Desktop, then the window displays the repo under the account name.
 But if you have a clone already created using Git Bash or other sources, it will be not listed in GitHub Desktop automatically.

-	However, you can add such existing clone repos to your GithHub Desktop application.
+	However, you can add such existing clone repos to your GitHub Desktop application.

 	1. From the **File** menu, select **Add local repository** (keyboard shortcut **Ctrl**+**O**).